AtmoFX/bigint/documentation/fibonacci.md

 As we determined above, the memory required to save any significant number of Fibonacci numbers greatly limits how useful the above 2 approaches are.
 It also makes the implementation of the generalizations to the Fibonacci sequence impossible.

-2 algorithms compete to achieve get fibonacci numbers of a higher index in the sequence, and with enough flexibility the calculation can be generalized:
+2 algorithms compete to get fibonacci numbers of a higher index in the sequence, and with enough flexibility the calculation can be generalized:
 - Iterative algorithm:
 With just 2 variables, it is possible to completely get rid of the recursion from the naive algorithm.<br/>
 With this approach, $f_n$ can be obtained in $\approx n$ steps[^1].